ThakurVibha/Android-App-Dev/aad-cp-1/single_screen_app.md

 <h1><p align="center">WHAT 🤔</p></h1>

-↷ I have build step counter using accelerometer sensor, so basically i want to first give a brief introduction of Pedometer Application.
+↷ So basically i want to first give a brief introduction of Pedometer Application.

-↷ So, I have build a pedometer application to count(on Shaking the device) the steps using the accelerometer sensor data.
+↷ I have build a pedometer application to count(on Shaking the device) the steps using the accelerometer sensor data.

-↷ Although I know how to work with diffrent layouts I.e.,RelativeLayout, Linear and constraint but for this application i have used Linearlayout and divided the whole linearlayout into two parts consiting of two diffrent constarint layouts as per my choice.
+↷ Although I know how to work with diffrent layouts I.e.,RelativeLayout, Linear and constraint but for this application I have used Linearlayout and divided the whole linearlayout into two parts consiting of two diffrent constraint layouts as per my choice.

-↷ I have keep User interface as simple as possible consisting of Custom Circular progressbar which will fill its region as per step increment.To make UI a little bit of interactive i have used few icons and images.Inside progressbar i have constrained the Main textview in which user can view the realtime steps numbers increment with respect to accelaeration of deveice.
+↷ I kept User interface as simple as possible consisting of Custom Circular progressbar which will fill its region as per step increment.To make UI a little bit of interactive I have used few icons and images.Inside progressbar i have constrained the Main textview in which user can view the realtime steps numbers increment with respect to acceleration of deveice.

-↷ The Step counter uses onCharge reporting mode which means it reports the event as soon as there is change in the value.
+↷ The Step counter uses onCharge Reporting mode which means it reports the event as soon as there is change in the value.
 </br>
 <p align="center">
 <img src="https://images.pexels.com/photos/4428994/pexels-photo-4428994.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940" width="600" height="450" />

 <h1><p align="center">WHY 😏</p></h1>
-➣ I Choose to make Pedometer because I find this topic interesting and thrilling and at the same time I was amazed how step counting work in various popular Fitness applications.
+➣ I Choose to make Pedometer because I find this topic interesting and engaging and at the same time I was amazed how Step counters work in various popular Fitness applications.

-🤔 ➦So at the begining I was planning to make the same with the help of Google Fit API but then I did some research and found that it will be inconvenient to make the same in Single screen then basically I end up with this descent Application that can be further scaled into full fledged Application with Calorie and distance tracker on the basis of Steps being taken by the user.
+🤔 ➦So at the begining I was planning to make the same with the help of Google Fit API but then I did some research and found that it will be inconvenient to make the same in Single screen, then basically I end up with this descent Application that can be further scaled into full fledged Application with Calorie and distance tracker on the basis of Steps being taken by the user.
 <hr/>
 <h1><p align="center">HOW 😮</p></h1>
 <h3>🏹Accelerometers sensor.</h3>